nkyazhin/jest-puppeteer-allure/readme.md

 })
 ```

 If you use [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot) then diff image attach to test report.
+If you use WebStorm install [Toolbox](https://www.jetbrains.com/toolbox-app/) and open tests from report.